mfish38/GCode-Forge/README.md

 # Configuration

 Configuration will eventually be done using config files.
-Currently all configuration is done by modifying them in `gcode-forge/__main__.py`
+Currently all configuration is done by modifying the data structures in `gcode-forge/__main__.py`